-This Shakespearean thriller bursts at breakneck speed with more suspense, murder, and madness than any blockbuster film.
+From the director of last spring’s Ragtime, this Shakespearean thriller bursts at breakneck speed with more suspense, murder, and madness than a blockbuster film.
 Tempted by the eerie visions of three mysterious witches and pushed by his ruthless wife, Macbeth is determined to grab what he wants — the throne of Scotland.
 Unchecked greed and ambition fuel his bloody rise to power, but his ego ultimately brings about his brutal end, while Lady Macbeth’s guilt and paranoia lead to one of theater’s most riveting descents into madness.

 Best seats and prices available early.

 Add a Pre-Show Prologue Join us for a FREE prologue!
 One hour prior to every performance, a member of the cast leads a 30-minute discussion with a peek into the play-making process and other details.
 Each Prologue concludes with a Q&A with the audience.
 Learn more.

 "...a wild and exciting night of theater....a pulsing production...riveting tale of power and madness... some of the best Shakespeare..."

 Macbeth, set primarily in Scotland, mixes witchcraft, prophecy, and murder.
 Three “Weïrd Sisters” appear to Macbeth and his comrade Banquo after a battle and prophecy that Macbeth will be king and that the descendants of Banquo will also reign.
 When Macbeth arrives at his castle, he and Lady Macbeth plot to assassinate King Duncan, soon to be their guest, so that Macbeth can become king.